 It is not uncommon for service StabiliTrak to come on along with the check engine light.
 This can happen for several reasons ranging from:

 - faulty ignition coil,

 - bad mass airflow sensor, etc.

 The engine can shut off the stability and traction control when it misfires.

 To find out, you read the fault codes.
 It is recommended to read the codes from the EBCM and powertrain control module (PCM), where check engine codes are stored.
 Address the check engine light first, as in many cases, that will reset the service StabiliTrak warning.

 Most auto part stores can scan the check engine light for free.
 The codes stored in the PCM should be enough to determine why the check engine light and service StabiliTrak are on.

-In most cases, vehicles can be driven as long as no other system, such as the brakes, is disabled.
+In most cases, vehicles can be driven with Service StabiliTrak as long as no other system are disabled.
+The vehicle can only be driven as long as the brakes are functional.
 The vehicle will operate without StabiliTrak (stability control).
 While stability control systems have become more common on newer vehicles, 2010 and older vehicles typically do not have stability control.

 If you continue driving with the Stabilittrak light on, you should go at a safely reduced speed, minimize quick acceleration, or take turns too fast.

 Do not drive if the BRAKE light comes on.
 If StabiliTrak and BRAKE lights come on, the vehicle may lose all braking functionality or do so while going.
 This can be dangerous and can lead to an accident.
 For more help, consult your auto mechanic or dealer.